Programs on August 11, 2015

 Climb on board at our newest bookmobile stop.
 You'll find books, music, DVDs and other services for all ages.
 You can browse several thousand titles or pick up items you've requested online or over the phone.

 Loaded with books and other materials for kids and parents to check out, Bookmobile, Jr. travels to community centers around Columbia.

 Enjoy songs, rhymes, big books and flannelboards.
 Babies and toddlers up to age 2 1/2 (30 mos.) with a parent.

 Join us for crafts and activities to celebrate the fun we've had over summer break.
 Ages 3 and older.

-Using LEGO bricks and other materials, you will create your own mini-movie at this hands-on workshop.
-The library will provide the instruction and all tools necessary for you to photograph and edit your film, but feel free to bring your own props, camera or other recording device, too.
-Ages 8 and older.
+Using LEGO bricks and other materials, create your own mini-movie at this hands-on workshop.
+The library will provide instruction and all tools necessary for you to photograph and edit your film.
+Feel free to bring your own props, camera or other recording device, too.
+Children and teens, Ages 8 and older.
 Registration begins Tuesday, July 28.